ShihanVidulanka/Airline-Reservation-System/README.md

 the city of airport location must be stored.
 Locations must be defined in a hierarchical manner.
 Ex: Sri Lanka → Colombo → BIA, USA → New York State → New York City → JFK.
 Depending on the location, the levels of hierarchy may vary.

-Further, the management require the system to produce the following reports, ● Given a flight no, all passengers travelling in it (next immediate flight) below age 18, above age 18
+Further, the management require the system to produce the following reports,
+>Given a flight no, all passengers travelling in it (next immediate flight) below age 18, above age 18
-● Given a date range, number of passengers travelling to a given destination ● Given a date range, number of bookings by each passenger type ● Given origin and destination, all past flights, states, passenger counts data
+>Given a date range, number of passengers travelling to a given destination
+> Given a date range, number of bookings by each passenger type
+> Given origin and destination, all past flights, states, passenger counts data